 Additional Fridge Horror for the tombs, barrows, and catacombs: Most players pick up the convenient gold coins from the burial urns.
 Specificallyburial urns.
 From an in-universe perspective, the Dragonborn has been sifting his or her hands through possibly still-greasy and rancid ashes for the chance at a couple of Septims.

-The Forsworn armor is almost certainly made of human skin and bone, except the helmet made from a deer skull.
+The Forsworn armor is almost certainly made of human skin and bone, except for the helmet made from a deer skull.
 As you enter Lost Valley Redoubt you'll find a find a Forsworn working a grindstone with a dead Nord lying on it.
-If you're stealthy you can hear him comment on the merits of Nord bone over other kinds.
+If you're stealthy, you can hear him comment on the merits of Nord bone over other kinds.

 Narfi may be mad, but he appears to be harmless, and can even be considered a Woobie since he's lost both his parents and his sister, the latter of whom he doesn't even know has died.
-However, upon completing his quest where you find his sister's remains, he'll give you some alchemical ingredients... that can include human flesh and organs.
+However, upon completing his quest where you find his sister's remains, he'll give you some alchemical ingredients... which can include human flesh and organs.
 Needless to say, there's probably a very good reason the Dark Brotherhood have a contract on him.